soyguijarro/userscripts/README.md

 ![Letterboxd Average Rating in action](img/letterboxd_average_rating_screenshot.gif)

 Adds the average rating of a film to [Letterboxd](http://letterboxd.com)'s film pages.
 It is presented with star icons above the rating histogram.
-Hovering over reveals the exact number.
+Hovering over reveals the exact number of stars, as well as the equivalent one-to-ten rating.

 ### Letterboxd External Ratings